-The optional argument NonlocalFunctionHandler may be used to define a function which is called in the following cases: a functional object (fun) is called; a built-in function is called; a function is called using the M:F syntax, where M and F are atoms or expressions.
-Exceptions are function calls in guard tests and calls to erlang:apply/2,3; neither of the function handlers will be called for such calls.
+The optional argument NonlocalFunctionHandler may be used to define a function which is called in the following cases: a functional object (fun) is called; a built-in function is called; a function is called using the M:F syntax, where M and F are atoms or expressions; an operator Op/A is called (this is handled as a call to the function erlang:Op/A).
+Exceptions are calls to erlang:apply/2,3; neither of the function handlers will be called for such calls.
 The argument can have the following formats: